Credit card agreement regulated by the consumer credit act 1974

 Notices: We can send notices or communications to you by post, email, text or any other electronic communication that we reasonably think is appropriate, using the latest contact details and preferences you’ve given us.
+We may send documents to you in pdf format or any other format permitted by law from time to time.
 We will always communicate with you in English.

 Data protection: Your privacy is important to us and the information you give us online and offline is treated carefully.

 If you have a complaint: Contact us on email@example.com if something’s concerning you or to make a complaint and we’ll try to work it out with you.
 You can also contact firstname.lastname@example.org if you think we haven’t dealt with your complaint adequately.

 If you are a non-business debtor, have a complaint and aren’t satisfied with how we deal with it or it’s been over 8 weeks since you raised it, you can refer your complaint to the Financial Ombudsman Service.
 A business debtor may also have this right.
 You can contact the Financial Ombudsman Service and find out more about their service: